Custom Robo (1999 video game): Development

 Custom Robo is targeted at young boys in Japan who enjoy playing with action figures and toy models.
 Noise, the developers of the game, said that their inspiration was the childhood fantasy of being able to become the action figure and play out battles.
 From this idea, the Custom Robos within the game were designed to be similar to real life Japanese model toys, with interchangeable parts and bodies able to move and pose with a limited degree of rotation.
-Many weapons and parts obtainable throughout the game have a variety of themes from frogs to beetles to sharks, animals that a young boy may play with or find to be appealing.
-The game seems to focus on friendly rivalries between the characters, and the main character usually befriends the opponent at the end of the battle in some way or another.

 Reception and sales

 Custom Robo sold 35,579 copies during its first week of sale in Japan.
 The suggested retail price was 6,800 yen (about US$65).

-Reviews

-In the reviews on Custom Robo from GameSpot and IGN they talk about many of the game's features.
-Both mention that it is easy to control and responds well, and IGN states that the game's drive for the player to adapt to controlling each new weapon adds to its value.
-Both reviewers made remarks about the odd graphic styles of the game, while GameSpot takes particular notice of the music.
-GameSpot reviewer James Mielke says that it has "some of the coolest, clanky big-robot sound effects ever heard in a game", but described the soundtrack as "often sounding completely out of place with the action is a score that seems better suited to a Ringling Bros. and Barnum & Bailey circus atmosphere than a hi-tech game of robo combat".
+In the reviews on Custom Robo from GameSpot and IGN they talked about many of the game's features.
+Both mentioned that it is easy to control and responds well, and IGN states that the game's drive for the player to adapt to controlling each new weapon adds to its value.
+Both reviewers made remarks about the odd graphic styles of the game, while GameSpot took particular notice of the music.
+GameSpot reviewer James Mielke said that it has "some of the coolest, clanky big-robot sound effects ever heard in a game", but described the soundtrack as "often sounding completely out of place".